 Pronunciation of 'Colutea'

-The word 'Colutea' originates from New Latin, derived from the Greek word 'koloutea,' which refers to a type of shrub.
+The word 'Colutea' originates from New Latin, derived from the Greek word 'koloutea', referring to a type of shrub.

 Pronunciation Details